List of Garfield characters: Garfield

-Garfield is Jon's fat orange tabby cat.
+Garfield is the strip's title character and main protagonist.
+He is Jon's fat orange tabby cat.
 Some of his personality traits include laziness, cynicism, sarcasm, a hatred of Mondays, a tendency to be annoyed by Jon's dog Odie, an active imagination, a love for lasagna, and a hatred for Nermal.

-In February 2017, a dispute arose on the talk section of the character's Wikipedia page regarding Garfield's gender.
-Although other characters have persistently referred to Garfield with male pronouns, owing to comments that the character's creator, Jim Davis, made in 2014 to Mental Floss, the matter of Garfield's gender remains ambiguous.
-He said, "Garfield is very universal.
+In February 2017, a dispute arose regarding Garfield's gender, owing to comments that the character's creator, Jim Davis, made in 2014.
+He said then, "Garfield is very universal.
 By virtue of being a cat, really, he's not really male or female or any particular race or nationality, young or old.
 It gives me a lot more latitude for the humour for the situations."
+Davis later clarified, however, that "Garfield is male."